tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

-# CGSimulation - Compute Ellison & Glaeser Critical Regions by Simulation #
+# EGSimulation - Compute Ellison & Glaeser Critical Regions by Simulation #

 By using a simulation of firm sizes (using a lognormal distribution) and specified geographic regions, standard deviations and employee head count, we can compute the critical regions for the Ellison & Glaeser statistic.